 The Theological Heart of It All

-At the end of the day, a prayer text line is simply a modern expression of an ancient command:
+At the end of the day, this system is simply a modern expression of an ancient command:

 "Bear one another's burdens, and so fulfill the law of Christ." — Galatians 6:2

 Every text that comes in is a person trusting your church with something sacred.
-Every response your prayer team sends is an act of obedience to the call of Christ.
+Every response your team sends is an act of obedience to Christ's call.
 The technology is just the bridge.
 The ministry is what crosses it.

 ---

-If you've been looking for a meaningful, practical way to deepen congregation engagement and extend your ministry outreach beyond Sunday mornings, a church prayer request text line is one of the most impactful steps you can take.
+If you've been looking for a meaningful, practical way to deepen engagement and extend ministry beyond Sunday mornings, this is one of the most impactful steps you can take.

 You don't need a massive budget.
 You don't need a tech team.
 You need a heart for prayer, a small team of faithful people, and the right tool to connect them.

 Christ Unites was built to help churches communicate with their communities in ways that are simple, personal, and rooted in ministry.
-Whether you're a church of 50 or 5,000, Christ Unites can help you set up a prayer text line — and so much more — so that no one in your congregation ever has to carry a burden alone.
+Whether you're a church of 50 or 5,000, Christ Unites can help you set up this system — and so much more — so that no one in your congregation ever has to carry a burden alone.

 Visit joinchristunites.com to learn how you can get started today.
 Your congregation is already carrying their phones.
 Now give them a reason to reach out.